watchthelight/pawtech-v2/MOD-QUICKREF.md

 If someone seems suspicious, `/flag user:@Username reason:Alt account` flags them for other staff to see.

-## Fun Commands

-Want to jokingly "cage" someone? `/cage user:@Username` overlays prison bars on their avatar and posts the image.
-Great for playful moderation moments.

 ## Tips

 - Only use ONE identifier per command (app code, user mention, OR user ID — not multiple)